Morgan, Arkansas State Red Wolves host the Georgia Southern Eagles - WTOP News

 Jonesboro, Arkansas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Kyanna Morgan and Arkansas State host Indya Green and Georgia Southern in Sun Belt action.
+BOTTOM LINE: Indya Green and Georgia Southern take on Kyanna Morgan and Arkansas State in Sun Belt action.

-The Red Wolves are 4-1 on their home court.
-Arkansas State has a 1-4 record against teams over .500.
+The Red Wolves have gone 4-1 at home.
+Arkansas State scores 68.9 points while outscoring opponents by 2.7 points per game.

-The Eagles have gone 0-2 against Sun Belt opponents.
-Georgia Southern ranks seventh in the Sun Belt with 13.4 assists per game led by McKenna Eddings averaging 2.4.
+The Eagles are 0-2 in Sun Belt play.
+Georgia Southern is 4-5 in games decided by 10 points or more.

 Arkansas State is shooting 38.6% from the field this season, 3.4 percentage points lower than the 42.0% Georgia Southern allows to opponents.
-Georgia Southern’s 38.4% shooting percentage from the field this season is 5.4 percentage points lower than Arkansas State has allowed to its opponents (43.8%).
+Georgia Southern’s 38.4% shooting percentage from the field this season is 5.4 percentage points lower than Arkansas State has given up to its opponents (43.8%).

+The Red Wolves and Eagles face off Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Kennedie Montue is averaging 9.3 points for the Red Wolves.
+TOP PERFORMERS: Wynter Rogers is averaging 5.6 points and 5.2 rebounds for the Red Wolves.

 Nicole Gwynn is shooting 32.9% and averaging 12.1 points for the Eagles.